uw-dims/dims-adminguide/docs/source/trident.rst

        retrieves the debian packages from ``source.prisem.washington.edu`` and then uses ``dpkg`` to install them.

-       However, in the `Trident documenation`_ section "Quick and Dirty", a command ``dpkg -i trident-VERSION.deb`` is given, without any indication anywhere as to what ``VERSION`` is.
+       However, in the `Trident documentation`_ section "Quick and Dirty", a command ``dpkg -i trident-VERSION.deb`` is given, without any indication anywhere as to what ``VERSION`` is.